 Beyond formal non-discrimination rights, additional safeguards for religious and cultural rights of minorities are addressed in Articles 29-30 in the Indian constitution.
 Pakistan's constitution lacks similar elaborations of minority rights.
-India's protections for minority institutions are argued to be a response to apprehensions of marginalization and assimilation expressed by minority communities during the constitution drafting.
+India's protections for minority institutions are argued to be a response to apprehensions of marginalization and assimilation expressed by minority communities during the constitution drafting.13

-&lt;sup>10Eley, Geoffrey.
+11Eley, Geoffrey.
 "Nations, publics, and political cultures: Placing Habermas in the nineteenth century."
 (1990).

-&lt;sup>1111Merlan, Francesca.
+1212Merlan, Francesca.
 "Indigeneity: Global and local."
 Current anthropology 50, no. 3 (2009): 303-333.